How does this medication work? What will it do for me?

 Eye problems: Corticosteroids such as prednisolone sodium phosphate may cause the pressure in the eyes to increase, or cause glaucoma to worsen.
 It may also cause cataracts.
 If you have glaucoma or cataracts, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
 Report changes in your vision to your doctor as soon as possible.

 Hormone balance: When taken for a long period of time (more than 2 weeks), corticosteroids such as prednisolone sodium phosphate cause a decrease in the amount of corticosteroid hormone that the body naturally produces.
-This can cause a number of side effects that are associated with long term use of corticosteroids, including filling or rounding out of the face; weight gain; fluid retention; and swelling of the legs, feet, and hands.
+This can cause a number of side effects that are associated with long-term use of corticosteroids, including filling or rounding out of the face; weight gain; fluid retention; and swelling of the legs, feet, and hands.

 The decrease in corticosteroid production is also the cause of the withdrawal symptoms that occur when this medication is stopped abruptly.
 If you have been taking this medication for a long period of time, do not stop taking the medication suddenly.
-Talk to your doctor or pharmacist on how to stop this medication.
+Talk to your doctor or pharmacist about how to stop this medication.

 Infections: Corticosteroids can reduce your body's ability to fight infections and may hide signs of infection that are developing.
 Tell your doctor if you are exposed to chicken pox or measles while using this medication, as these illnesses can be more serious and possible fatal for people who are using corticosteroids.
 If you experience signs of infection such as sore throat, fever, sneezing, or coughing, contact your doctor as soon as possible.

-Kidney function:.
-The kidneys help to remove prednisolone sodium phosphate from the body.
+Kidney function: The kidneys help to remove prednisolone sodium phosphate from the body.
 When kidney function is decreased, there is an increased risk of experiencing side effects.
 If you have reduced kidney function or kidney disease, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Liver function: When the liver is not working well, the effect of corticosteroids on the body is increased and may cause increased side effects.
 If you have reduced liver function or liver disease, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.